DeanoBurrito/northport/README.md

     - A basic linear framebuffer, and terminal (characters-based) renderer implementation.
 With simple drawing functions.
     - A baked in psf1 & psf2 font, both supported by the terminal renderer.
     - QOI format decoder.
+- np-gui: framework for building user interfaces.
+    - Provides a wrapper around communication with the window server (also the reference implementation).
 - np-syscall: friendly c++ wrapper around kernel system calls.
     - There is also the abi [description](docs/kernel/SystemCalls.md) and [spec](docs/kernel/SystemCallList.md) itself you want to go that route.
 - np-syslib: utility library.
 It provides parts of the STL and std library I miss in a freestanding environment.